afroditeapp/afrodite-frontend/README.md

 # Afrodite

-Afrodite is a dating app aiming to change dating app market to offer more ethical, private and secure dating apps.
+Afrodite is an open source dating app aiming to change dating app market to offer more ethical, private and secure dating apps.
 Written using modern technologies, Flutter and Rust, the app offers ethical profile browsing centered UI together with private and secure end-to-end encrypted chat messaging.
 The app supports